hyperledger-archives/iroha/deploy/ansible/roles/docker/README.md

-docker
+Docker
 =========

-A role that installs docker engine and docker-compose including python modules.
+A role that installs Docker CE and Docker Compose including Python modules.

 Requirements
 ------------